Martin Luther King III On Trump: ‘We Have Got To Move Forward’

 While today’s meeting can be seen as a step in the right direction for voter’s rights, it remains to be seen whether the gesture will improve Trump’s relations with the African American community.

-[Featured Image by Andrew Harnick/ AP Images]
+[Featured Image by Andrew Harnick/AP Images]